 Mr Chatfield’s lawyer Peter Kemp revealed new details surrounding the young man’s death.
 He said that Chatfield’s regular cellmate was told by Corrective Services that he had to move cells the night before the man was found unconscious.

-The inmate also said Mr Chatfield had been kept back alone in his cell that morning, whilst the other inmates were allowed into the prison yard.
+The inmate said Mr Chatfield had been kept back alone in his cell that morning, whilst the other inmates were allowed into the prison yard.
 And he also heard Mr Chatfield screaming shortly before he was found.

 According to Mr Canning, conflicting accounts surrounding Aboriginal deaths in custody is a common scenario.
 “The first version I heard was he found hanging in his cell and rushed to hospital,” Canning recalled.
 “Then I heard he was found unconscious in his cell.”

 “This mirrors the Whitaker case,” he added.
-In July this year, Eric James Whittaker, a father-of-five, was taken to Westmead hospital after suffering a brain haemorrhage in Parklea prison, where he was detained after being refused bail for a number of minor charges.
+In July this year, Eric James Whittaker, a father-of-five, was taken to Westmead hospital after suffering a brain haemorrhage in Parklea prison, where he was detained after being refused bail on a number of minor charges.